 Press this button to cycle the HSI through the different navigation data sources that are connected to the SkyView system (e.g., GPS 0-4, NAV 1-4, or custom names that may be configured).
-Other than SKYVIEW, which is sourced from SkyView's own Navigation Mapping Software, these are all external navigation devices such as other portable GPS units (such as the Garmin 496), panel mounted IFR GPS systems (such as the Garmin 430), and panel-mounted navigation radios (such as the Garmin SL30).
+Other than SKYVIEW, which is sourced from SkyView's own Navigation Mapping Software, these are all external navigation devices like portable GPS units.
 In SkyView software version 10.0+, pilots can change the displayed names of external GPS and NAV radios to custom names (e.g. GPS 1 could become "GTN650", for example).
 These names appear on the PFD HSI Info Item, and for ARINC IFR GPSs such as the GTN and GNS series, in the Flight Plan menu as well (see Navigation Mapping Software features for more details).
 Reference the SkyView Classic / SE / HDX System Installation Guide for more information regarding external serial navigation device installation, configuration and naming.